Launch of skills passports for oil and gas workers to be accelerated

 THE delivery of skills passports for oil and gas workers is to be accelerated, the UK Government has announced.

-The initiative will highlight the transferable skills of oil and gas workers and ensure their qualifications are recognised by employers across various sectors, the UK Government explained.
+The initiative will highlight the transferable skills of oil and gas workers and ensure their qualifications are recognised by employers across various sectors.

 The launch of the passports is industry-led and is being overseen by RenewableUK and Offshore Energies UK, with support from both the UK and Scottish governments which will align standards, recognise transferable skills and qualifications, and map out career pathways for suitable roles.
 A digital tool will also be piloted in January 2025.